 To guide us in developing meaningful curriculum experiences for each child and being intentional teachers, we use Creative Curriculum® and the state of Connecticut's Early Learning and Development Standards as the basis for planning learning experiences, implementing teaching strategies, and observing and documenting child progress.

-- Infants/Toddlers: TC4 uses Creative Curriculum® for Infants, Toddlers and Twos and Teaching Strategies GOLD® Assessment Tool for Infants, Toddlers and Twos. - Preschool: TC4 uses Creative Curriculum for Preschool and The Connecticut Preschool Curriculum Framework and Assessment.
+- Infants/Toddlers: TC4 uses Creative Curriculum® for Infants, Toddlers and Twos. - Preschool: TC4 uses Creative Curriculum for Preschool.